Looking for new SEO trends to follow for 2022?

-You need to build your authority to survive the new wave of SEO trends in 2019.
+You need to build your authority to survive the new wave of SEO trends.

 With Google, Facebook and every other platform focusing on booting fake news, low-quality content out of their gardens, trust signals and branding have now become more important than ever.

 Author rank is back again (or was it ever gone, really?)